ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    * The DWARF operations: `DW_OP_mem`, `DW_OP_aspace_bregx` and
 >    `DW_OP_aspace_deref*`.

+In Section 3.1 DWARF Expression Evaluation Context in point 5 Current thread change the second paragraph to:

+>    The current thread identifies a current thread of execution.
+By
+>    extension, the current thread is also used by consumers to
+>    identify which processor within a multi-processor target, a
+>    thread is executing on.
+The processor that a thread is executing
+>    on determines which instance of a register to refer to, and when
+>    a target has address spaces which are local a particular
+>    processor, it defines which instance of that address space it
+>    should refer to.
+>
+>    When debugging a multi-threaded program, the current thread may
+>    be selected by a user command that focuses on a specific thread,
+>    or it may be selected automatically when the running thread stops
+>    at a breakpoint.

+Then after the last paragraph add:

+>    Om a multi-processor target a current thread is required to
+>    identify which instance of a register any register operation is
+>    referring to.
+>
+>    On multi-processor targets which support address spaces which are
+>    local to a processor, a current thread is required to identify
+>    the instance of the address space that a memory operation refers
+>    to.

 In Section 3.7 "Memory Locations", add the following at the end of the first paragraph: